 - Measure how initiatives tie to strategic intent.

 Useful but dated portfolio metrics

-These metrics add value.
-However, these metrics focus primarily on legacy concepts.
+The metrics below add value.
+However, they focus primarily on legacy concepts.

 - Average cost per contractor category

 - % of operational budget change (quarter-over-quarter)

 - % spend on new IT projects vs. carry-over projects

 - % of contractors dedicated to non-project work

 - $ spent on contractors working on non-project work

 - % of budget dedicated to strategic priorities